malachi-hale/clustering-project/README.md

      - Compare the models' performance.
 Compare Validate and Train RMSE.
  - Select the best performing model and run that model on the test dataset.
      - Evaluate results of the model on the test DataSet.

-## Reproduce my project
-To reproduce my project, you will need to obtain your own `env.py` file with database credentials, in addition to the actions listed below:
- - Read this `READ.md` file.
- - Download the `acquire.py`, `prepare.py`, and `Final_Project.ipynb` files.
- - Add your own `env.py` file to your directory.
-You will need to access the SQL database to obtain the Zillow data.
- - Run the `Final_Project.ipynb` notebook.

  ## Data Dictionary